marwa-derdak/Project/README.md

 # in the file Mine.postman_collection.json u will find all postman tests of all the apis used in the project.
+# U can import the file in postman
-# i used mongo db as Nosql database
+# I used mongo db as Nosql database